GabStP13rr3/ResonanceChuasCircuit/README.md

 # Investigating Non-Linear Resonance in the Chua's Circuit System

-The present research project explores the various input signals capable of inducing a non-inear resonance in the Chua's Circuit system.
+The present research project explores various input signals capable of inducing non-inear resonance in the Chua's Circuit system.

 Specifically -->  What are the input signals capable of inducing a maximum amplitude response in the Chua's Circuit?
 ![picture](https://github.com/GabStP13rr3/ResonanceChuasCircuit/blob/main/Visuals%20/Hardware/3D_Trans_up_1.2.png)